 3. Host your own local county fair

-Since many summer fairs have been canceled, you could plan something similar.
+Plan your own version of a county fair.
 It could be in your backyard, your neighborhood, or online using Facebook Groups.
 Choose just one aspect of a typical county fair, such as the plant show, flower show, photography contest, painting competition, baking competition, livestock exhibition, beer garden, fried foods for sale, watermelon seed spitting contest, pig races, gem and minerals exhibition, live concerts, performances, petting zoo, carnival games, and so on.
 Pick a theme for your fair, pick a date, and spread the word!
 The possibilities are endless.
-Award prizes in each category, and share in the County Fair fun with others.
+Award prizes in each category, and share in the county fair fun with others.

 4. It’s gold medal time